Exceptional surgeries on alternating knots: Proof of Theorem

 Next suppose that $t(D) = 7$.
 Again, for example by \cite{Brinkmann_etal2005}, it is known that there is no regular 4-valent plane graph with 7 vertices without complementary bigons.
 This means that, under the assumption that $D$ does not represent an arborescent knot, $D$ is obtained from $G_6$ by replacing a vertex with a vertical or a horizontal bigon.
 Since $G_6$ is homogeneous, i.e. the graph automorphism group acts transitively on the set of vertices, it suffices to consider only one graph, say $G_7$, which is depicted at the middle of the top row in Figure \ref{fig.graphs}.

 Finally suppose that $t(D) = 8$.
 Again, for example by \cite{Brinkmann_etal2005}, it is known that there is exactly one regular 4-valent plane graph with 8 vertices without complementary bigons, say $G_8^s$, which is depicted at the right of the top row in Figure \ref{fig.graphs}.
 The other possibility is that $D$ is obtained from $G_6$ by twice repetition of replacing a vertex with a vertical or a horizontal bigon.
 As mentioned above, $G_7$ is unique up to symmetry.
 Hence for this case we only need to add bigon to $G_7$.
 By the symmetry of $G_7$ depicted in Figure \ref{fig.addbigon}, we see that there are 6 distinct ways to add bigons.

-Those 6 graphs obtained by adding bigons to $G_7$, say $G_8^1 , \cdots , G_8^6$, are depicted at the middle and the bottom rows in Figure \ref{fig.graphs}.
+Those 6 graphs obtained by adding bigons to $G_7$, say $G_8^1 , \dots, G_8^6$, are depicted at the middle and the bottom rows in Figure \ref{fig.graphs}.

 This completes the proof of the lemma. \end{proof}